mrsofanthiel/Pluto-Desktop/README.md

     <a href="https://discord.gg/wvd8ChpD8t"><img src="assets/images/zeoncommunitybanner.png" height="50"></a>
       <a href="https://zeon.dev"><img src="assets/images/zeonbanner.png" height="50"></a><br/><br/>

-<a href="https://pluto-app.zeon.dev/">Try the live demo &nearr;</a>
+<a href="https://pluto-app.zeon.dev/">Try the origional live demo by ZeonDevv &nearr;</a>

 </div>

-<p align="center">Pluto is a minimal but functional "web OS" that aims to provide a desktop environment-like experience inside of a website.</p>
+<p align="center">Pluto is a minimal but functional "web OS" that aims to provide a desktop environment-like experience inside of a website.<br>I wanted to modify some assets, and now this fork exists. :/</p>

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="assets/images/ss_light.png">